-Summary: Personal Capital is best for U.S.-based investors who want active portfolio management with a user-friendly interface.
+Summary: Personal Capital is for U.S.-based investors who want paid, white-glove portfolio management.

 There are a few key reasons why you as an investor may want to consider a Personal Capital alternative.

-You’re Tired of Being Sold Features You Don’t Want
+You’re Tired of Being Upsold on Features You Don’t Want

 While the self-serve financial management features of Personal Capital certainly do work for the majority of users, the truth is that this free tier of the platform is ultimately a sales funnel.

 Once a new user gives Personal Capital any of their information, they should be resigned to receive sales messaging on a regular basis.
 There are plenty of stories across the internet from people recounting getting cold calls from Personal Capital over the course of years.